MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

 ## Required template

 With the required template check, you can enforce pipelines to use a specific YAML template.
-When this check is in place, a pipeline will fail if it doesn't extend from the referenced template.
+When this check is in place, a pipeline fails if it doesn't extend from the referenced template.

 To define a required template approval: